hult/acts_as_having_string_id/README.md

 ```

 ## Contributing
-To contribute, fork and clone the repo, edit the code.
+To contribute, fork and clone the repo, edit the code (don't change the version number of the gem).
 Add tests, run them using

     bin/test